mdlincoln/mdlincoln.github.io/_posts/2013-07-02-looking-through-the-ulan-with-gephi-iii.markdown

 slug: looking-through-the-ulan-with-gephi-iii
 title: Looking through the ULAN with Gephi, III
 wordpress_id: 1281
-categories:
+tags:
 - Art History
 - Digital Humanities
-tags:
-- geography
-- gephi
-- Getty
-- maps
-- ruby
+- Gephi
-- ULAN
+- Network analysis
 ---

 In my [last](http://matthewlincoln.net/2013/06/20/looking-through-the-ulan-with-gephi.html) [two](http://matthewlincoln.net/2013/06/24/visualizing-the-ulan-through-gephi-ii.html) posts on using Gephi to read the Getty Union List of Artist Names, I have been straightforwardly visualizing the relationships explicitly described by the dataset.
 This approach was a natural first step.
 The ULAN's structure is artist-centric; creating a list of nodes meant reading the list from top to bottom, creating a list of edges was essentially the same task.